South German-Style Bernsteinfarbenes Weizen

-The functional properties of brewing South German-Style Bernsteinfarbenes Weizen beers as descided by the Brewers Association.
-These guidelines reflect, as accurately as possible, historical significance, authenticity or a high profile in the current commercial beer market.
+These are the functional brewing properties of South German-Style Bernsteinfarbenes Weizen beers, as descided by the Brewers Association.
+These guidelines reflect, as accurately as possible, the historical significance, authenticity or a common profile in the current commercial beer market.

 The alcohol by volume is shows the amount of alcohol this style of beer should have.

 |4.8 - 5.4%|

 The International Bittering Units (IBU) scale is used to approximately quantify the actual (not perceived) bitterness of beer.